 - Comply with your charity’s governing document and the law

 - Manage your charity’s resources responsibly

 Carol Stock – BAT trustee 2006 – 2019

 The role of a trustee is to discuss and decide the way forward when changes are required, which can be interesting and which also means that they can make a difference, which is a privilege.
 BAT helps such a lot of people and Trustees are there to support the workers in any way we can, which we try to do.

-However, at the moment there are effectively only two Trustees and we urgently need more.
 Having a variety of people from different backgrounds with varied knowledge and opinions is invaluable, because this helps to provide a wider range of knowledge included in this discussion process which can only help BAT to have processes and working practices which are flexible and efficient.

 The role doesn’t take a huge amount of your time, quite often just a meeting taking an hour or two, usually around the early evening part of the day when the work day is over.
 It is hugely rewarding to be able to see for yourself that just giving a little bit of your spare time is helping to run this charity and therefore helping to make a huge difference to the many people that BAT is helping on an ongoing basis.

 If anyone has any spare time they would be willing to devote to being a BAT Trustee please do contact us and ask for more information.